 \section{Introduction}

 The Riemann sphere $\Chat$ is the conformal boundary of the hyperbolic $3$-space $\m H^3$.
-In \cite{epstein-envelopes} C.~Epstein gave a natural way to associate to each conformal metric on $\Chat$ a surface in $\m H^3$.
-In more recent work, these Epstein surfaces have been used to define the renormalized volume of a hyperbolic $3$-manifold which has deep connections to Teichm\"uller theory of Riemann surfaces and Liouville theory in mathematical physics \cite{KrasnovSchlenker_CMP,krasnov2000holography,TT_Liouville}.
+In \cite{epstein-envelopes} C.~Epstein gave a natural way to associate with each conformal metric on $\Chat$ a surface in $\m H^3$.
+In more recent work, these Epstein surfaces have been used to define the renormalized volume of hyperbolic $3$-manifolds, which has deep connections to Teichm\"uller theory of Riemann surfaces and Liouville theory in mathematical physics \cite{KrasnovSchlenker_CMP,krasnov2000holography,TT_Liouville}.
 We will recall the basics on Epstein surfaces in Section~\ref{sec:epstein}.

-In this work we define and study the renormalized volume for the universal Teichm\"uller space, which can be identified with the set of quasicircles on the Riemann sphere up to conformal automorphisms.
+In this work, we define and study the renormalized volume for the universal Teichm\"uller space, which can be identified with the set of quasicircles on the Riemann sphere up to conformal automorphisms.

-For this, consider a Jordan curve $\g \subset \Chat$, we let $\O$ and $\O^*$ be the two connected components of $\Chat \smallsetminus \g$.
+For this, consider a Jordan curve $\g \subset \Chat$.
+We let $\O$ and $\O^*$ be the two connected components of $\Chat \smallsetminus \g$.
 Let $\Ep_{\O} : \O \to \m H^3$ be the Epstein map associated with the Poincar\'e (hyperbolic) metric $\rho_{\O}$ in $\O$, similarly for $\Ep_{\O^*} : \O^* \to \m H^3$.
 The maps $\Ep_{\O}$, $\Ep_{\O^*}$ are smooth, extend continuously to the identity map on $\g$, and are immersions almost everywhere.
 We call their images as the Epstein--Poincar\'e surfaces $\S_\O$ and $\S_{\O^*}$.
-In particular, we note that, unlike in the cases previously considered (see \cite{KrasnovSchlenker_CMP}, \cite{bridgeman2021weilpetersson}), these Epstein--Poincar\'e surfaces are non-compact and not necessarily embedded and have infinite area.
+In particular, we note that, unlike in the cases previously considered (see \cite{KrasnovSchlenker_CMP,bridgeman2021weilpetersson}), these Epstein--Poincar\'e surfaces are non-compact and not necessarily embedded and have an infinite area.
 We show the following results. \begin{prop}[See Proposition~\ref{prop:disjoint}] If $\g$ is not a circle, then the two Epstein--Poincar\'e surfaces $\S_{\O}$ and $\S_{\O^*}$ are disjoint. \end{prop} It follows directly from the definition of Epstein--Poincar\'e map that if $\g$ is a circle, then both $\S_\O$ and $\S_{\O^*}$ are the totally geodesic plane bounded by $\g$ with opposite orientation.
 See Lemma~\ref{lem:example_disk}.